RongZhao-CN/bert/README.md

 Here's how to run the data generation.
 The input is a plain text file, with one sentence per line.
 (It is important that these be actual sentences for the "next sentence prediction" task).
 Documents are delimited by empty lines.
-The output is a set of `tf.train.Example`s serialized into `TFRecord` file format.
+The output is a set of `tf1.train.Example`s serialized into `TFRecord` file format.

 You can perform sentence segmentation with an off-the-shelf NLP toolkit such as [spaCy](https://spacy.io/).
 The `create_pretraining_data.py` script will